xiangyuT/raylight/README.md

    ```
 4. Highly experimental — please open an issue if you encounter errors.
 5. Advisable to run in WSL since windows does not have NCCL support from PyTorch, raylight will run using GLOO,
-   which is slower than NCCL
+   which is slower than NCCL.
+Might not even worth it to run in windows other than WSL.